-DePaul University College of Law > Admission & Aid > JD Admission >
+College of Law > Admission & Aid > JD Admission > Prospective Student FAQ

-Your LSAT score is important in the admissions process, but it is only one factor among many factors that are considered by the Admission Committee.
-While our median score for the fall 2016 class is 152, we do not have a "cut-off" or minimum score for admission.
+Your LSAT or GRE score is important in the admissions process, but it is only one factor among many factors that are considered by the Admission Committee.
+While our median LSAT score for the Fall 2023 class is 157, we do not have a "cut-off" or minimum score for admission.
 The Committee will thoroughly review your entire application.
 Additional important factors in the decision are your undergraduate academic record, personal statement, academic recommendations, work experience, extracurricular activities, diversity and potential for leadership.

-You should take the LSAT approximately one year before you intend to begin law school.
-For example, if you plan to begin law school in fall 2017, you should plan to take the test in June 2016, October 2016 or possibly December 2016.
-Taking the February administration in the same year you are seeking admission (2017) will put you at a disadvantage in the admissions process.
+You should take the LSAT or GRE approximately one year before you intend to begin law school.
+For example, if you plan to begin law school in Fall 2024, you should plan to take the test in October 2023 or possibly November 2023.
+Taking the February administration in the same year you are seeking admission (2024) will put you at a disadvantage in the admissions process.

 Yes.
 The American Bar Association requires that all applicants to ABA-accredited law schools take a valid and reliable test.

 Although the Admissions Committee will see all scores from tests taken within the last five years, the Committee will generally use the "high score" in evaluating your application for admission.
 Applicants with significant discrepancy among test scores may wish to provide a brief explanation for the discrepancy.

 We do not have the resources to offer evaluative interviews to the 2,000 applicants who apply for admission each year.
 Any information that you would convey in a personal interview should be conveyed in your personal statement.
 We do, however, encourage applicants to attend one of our small group information sessions.
 You can schedule a visit by registering to attend a vitual information session online.